Family outside grilling together.

 How Many Times Can You Use A VA Loan?

-VA loans were designed to provide affordable mortgage and housing options for veterans, active-duty service members, qualified reservists, eligible National Guard personnel and qualifying surviving spouses.
-If you fit into one or more of these categories, great!
-Let’s look at what a VA loan is, who can get one, and how many times you can use one.
-We’ll also look at what a VA entitlement is, and how to use it.
+Let’s look at what a VA loan is, who can get one and how many times you can use one.
+We’ll also look at what a VA entitlement is and how to use it.

 Who Can Get A VA Loan?

 VA loans are offered to eligible veterans, active-duty service members, qualifying members of the National Guard and qualifying surviving spouses.
-As with any loan, there are eligibility requirements, both from the government and your lender.
+As with any loan, there are eligibility requirements for home buyers, both from the government and your lender.

 On the government side, you need to meet a minimum of ONE of the following criteria: